newrare/laravelReadyToUse/readme.md

 ### You need

 This application need PHP 7 or more for working (Laravel work also with [Composer](https://github.com/composer/composer)).
-You can used a server MySql, a serveur Mail and a server NGNIX or Apache.
+You need used a server Sql, a serveur Mail and a server Web.